The Revolt of 1857: Causes, Leaders, Suppression & Consequences, First War of Independence

 • Immediate Cause: Use of Enfield rifle and greased cartridges and the rumours around them.

-Places of Revolt and Indian Leaders:
+Places of the Revolt of 1857 and Indian Leaders

 • Delhi-Bahadur Shah, General Bakht Khan